Is it possible to improve your hearing once hearing loss has occurred?

 Be on the lookout for earwax

 A buildup of ear wax may have an impact on your ability to hear.
 Your ears might not be as sensitive to noises as normal if ear wax is blocking them.
 But don’t panic; ear wax buildup is both typical and fairly manageable.
-The consequences of hearing loss can be reduced or even completely eliminated with professional ear wax treatment.
+The consequences of hearing loss can be reduced or even completely eliminated with professional ear wax removal.

 Stay fit and active